 Ok, this is when things can get a bit wild.

-There are different schools of thought about how much money you should have in your emergency fund.
+There are different schools of thought about the right amount of money you should have in your emergency fund.

-My advice is to start small and build up your emergency fund from there.
+My advice is to start small with an achievable initial goal and build up your emergency fund from there.

 1. Beginner